Fall 2020, Undergrad Seminar

 This seminar will explore how we negotiate the distance between ourselves and others through text messages.
-Texts sustain an ambient intimacy that is increasingly redefining borders that range from the interpersonal—via anonymous mental health support—to the international—via reporting platforms for immigrant communities.
-What technical and social expectations of privacy do we operate with when sending a point-to-point message?
 How do novelists incorporate text messages into works of fiction?
 What does it mean that Frank Ocean can sing, “you text nothing like you look”?
 Students will apply methods from literary theory and textual criticism to text messages.
 They will learn about the technical standards of SMS, now twenty years old.
 Readings on virality, surveillance, leaks, and migration and mobile media will be paired with lab experiments in telegraphy, encrypted messaging, and community mesh networks.

 This seminar will introduce a range of frameworks for thinking through the history, politics, ethics, and aesthetics of digital media.
-Units on emerging approaches to contemporary digital infrastructures (questions of selfhood, privacy, algorithms and inequality) will be paired with an overview of the most influential paradigms in media studies.
+Units on emerging approaches to contemporary digital infrastructures (questions of selfhood, privacy, algorithms, and inequality) will be paired with an overview of the most influential paradigms in media studies.
 In what ways do canonical media theories, keyed to the analysis of older media (cinema, radio), address contemporary issues in digital culture and politics?
 Concepts from our readings will be operationalized with weekly exercises that include tactics for or protecting personal data, blocking unwarranted surveillance, and leaving filter bubbles.
-Students will leave with the basic computational literacy necessary for informed scholarship that both critiques and utilizes digital media.

 Course begins by examining the historical roots of the concept of “information,” and then proceeds along a “stack” of topics in digital culture: code, interface, device, infrastructure, and power.
 Each of these concepts is explored through a comparative framework, using hands-on exercises and readings from across the disciplines, including the philosophy of computation, history of technology, cultural studies, science fiction, and media theory.
 Questions raised by the course are historical (how have media been experienced as “new” at different moments in time?), theoretical (how exactly do we address “medium” as an object of study), and tactical (how can we use our local experience of digital devices as a framework for thinking global networks?).